 153 Noting that UNDP's programme and Operations Policies and Procedures (POPP) states that the Project Board "... arbitrates on any conflicts within the [P]roject or negotiates a solution to any problems between the [P]rojects and external bodies."
 Project Boards can play this role in both National Implementation and Direct Implementation contexts.

-154 See UNDP's Stakeholder Response Mechanism: Overview and Guidance, available at https://info.undp.org/sites/bpps/SES_Toolkit/SitePages/Response%20Mechanisms.aspx.
+154See UNDP's Stakeholder Response Mechanism: Overview and Guidance, available: https://ses-toolkit.info.undp.org/response-mechanisms.
 The focal point for the Stakeholder Response Mechanism will not bear direct project management responsibilities for the relevant project.